1847123212/vl670/README.md

 better.

-But before you start, note that VL670 is already obsolete, its internal microcontroller also uses an unknown custom architecture, I suspect it's Xtensa.
-Its replacement, VL671, uses a different microcontroller (ARM Cortex M3) and a different firmware.
+But before you start, note that VL670 is already obsolete, its internal microcontroller uses an Xtensa core.
+Its replacement, VL671, uses a different core (ARM Cortex M3) and a different firmware.

 I suggest leaving the proprietary VL670 firmware as-is since its architecture is less known and the chip is already obsolete.
 Instead, work on the VL671